 There are a number of different metrics that can help you evaluate the effectiveness of your recruiting process.
 Doing this will not only help you hire the best candidates, but also tell you where to best allocate your time and money.
 Here are five ways to measure success in truck driver recruiting.

-1. Time to Contact or Hire
+1. Time to Hire

 2. Cost Per Hire

-3. Source of Hire or Channel Effectiveness
+3. Channel Effectiveness

 Understanding channel effectiveness can be done by measuring the number of successful conversions by channel.
 You can also break down channels by job type or geographical region.
 Don’t assume that the same channels or sources are equally effective across jobs or locations.
 Maybe your OTR job leads come in mostly through referrals, while company drivers come in through Facebook.

-4. Quality of Hire / First Year Quality
+4. First Year Performance

 5. Job Satisfaction

-We’ve recommended this before and haven’t changed our minds- measuring employee satisfaction is one of the secrets to maximizing retention and combating the driver shortage.
+Measuring driver satisfaction is one of the secrets to measuring recruiting success and maximizing driver retention.
 Drivers and fleets are both looking for a strong match.
-If drivers aren’t happy with their carrier, it’s only a matter of time before they’ll start looking elsewhere.
-Given the driver shortage, your fleets can’t afford to lose a driver after already spending resources on hiring and onboarding.
+If drivers aren’t happy with their carrier, it’s only a matter of time before they start looking elsewhere.
+Given the current state of the trucking industry, your fleet can’t afford to lose a driver after already spending resources on hiring and onboarding.